PLA Recycling: Can PLA 3D Printer Filament be Recycled?

 3D prints with supportsMinimizing the amount of supports can help cut back on plastic waste.

-In addition to recycling 3D printing waste, there are many steps you can take to actually reduce the amount of waste your 3D prints generate, resulting in an overall more sustainable 3D printing process (as well as reduced spending on materials).
+In addition to recycling 3D printing filament, there are many steps you can take to actually reduce the amount of waste your 3D prints generate in the first place, resulting in an overall more sustainable 3D printing process (as well as reduced spending on materials).

 Minimize support materials

 Support materials play an important role in the FDM 3D printing process, ensuring that parts are stabilized on the print bed.
 But they are also a significant source of plastic waste.
 You can minimize the amount of supports by integrating them directly into the 3D model using smart design or by orienting your part strategically on the build platform.
-Some slicing software programs will also let you manually adjust the amount of supports.
+Some slicing software programs will also let you manually adjust the amount of supports needed.
+You can also consider designing parts in pieces that print flat without supports, then assemble them.

 If the first layers of your print job are not sticking to the print bed, there is a strong chance your final print will be defective.
 Minimize the risk of failed prints (and thus wasted material) by encouraging proper first layer adhesion.
 For example, using an adhesive or integrating a brim into your design can help adhesion without much added waste material.
 If you do notice your first layers aren’t sticking, stop the print as early as possible to avoid additional wasted material.